-Steel is a highly durable metal known for its strength, versatility and corrosion-resistant capabilities.
+Steel is a highly durable metal known for its strength, versatility, and corrosion-resistant capabilities.
 With such a robust list of qualities, it’s no wonder steel is the most commonly used metal in the world.
 It’s trusted to make everything from cookware and car parts to bridges and buildings.

 While it’s apparent that steel is more durable than many other building materials, just how long does it last?
 There are several factors that go into answering this question.
 Learn more about them, here:

-3 Factors That Affect Steel’s Lifespan
+3 Factors That Affect The Lifespan of Steel

 We already know that steel can last a long time, but because of its versatility, it’s difficult to give a definitive answer as to just how long it will last.
-The quality of the steel, what it’s used for and how it’s cared for, all play a part in determining this metal’s life expectancy.
+The quality of the steel, what it’s used for, and how it’s cared for, all play a part in determining this metal’s life expectancy.

 When it comes to steel, the higher the quality, the longer it lasts.
 This is why it’s so important to choose a trusted steel supplier known for providing high-quality steel.
 In Florida, steel used outdoors is exposed to all sorts of elements – heavy rain, high winds, salt air.
 Higher quality steel will be able to better withstand these elements.
 When looking for a supplier, don’t go in blind.
 Be sure to assess the quality of several different companies to ensure you are getting the most durable steel possible.

 With so many different uses for steel, it only makes sense that some things made of steel will last longer than others.
 Typically, steel that gets more frequent use and endures more wear and tear will have a shorter lifespan.
-For example, steel parts used in cars may not last as long as steel used to construct a building.
+For example, steel parts used in cars may not last as long as the steel used to construct a building.

 The way you care for steel also plays a part in how long it lasts.
 Although steel is more resistant to corrosion than many other metals, you can help to protect it with proper priming and cleaning.